Group Code of Conduct

-Japanese, English, Chinese, Czech, Indonesian, Thai, Spanish, Vietnamese, Brazilian Portuguese
+Japanese, English, Chinese, Czech, Indonesian, Thai, Spanish, Vietnamese, Brazilian Portuguese, and Malay.

 As part of its compliance education endeavors, the UACJ Group has posted the Group Code of Conduct on the intranet and distributes abridged editions that all executives and rank-and-file employees can keep with them at all times.
-In fiscal 2016, department-level seminars on the Group Code of Conduct were held for all employees of UACJ and Group companies in Japan.
-Afterward, all department heads were asked to pledge to the president of their company that they would uphold the Group Code of Conduct.
+In fiscal 2017, department-level seminars on the Group Code of Conduct were held for employees of UACJ, 30 Group companies in Japan, and 22 of 31 Group companies overseas.
+Afterward, the president of each company pledged to the President of UACJ in writing that they would uphold the Group Code of Conduct.

-In fiscal 2016, compliance education efforts included coverage of compliance in job-level training and coverage of key points concerning international cartels in seminars held for executives and employees in sales-division or other positions that may entail interacting with representatives of competing companies.
+In fiscal 2017, compliance education efforts continued to focus on compliance in job-level training and coverage of key points concerning international cartels in seminars held for executives and employees in sales-division or other positions that may entail interacting with representatives of competing companies.

 Through regular, ongoing measures such as these, UACJ Group strives to ensure sound compliance awareness and understanding of legal provisions throughout its organization.

 Internal Reporting System (Corporate Ethics Consultation System)